-The TMDL describes the waterbody and the cause of impairment as identified in the 2004 303(d) list (see pages 4, 9-10, and 23 TMDL report).
-Daigle Pond is a 34-acre shallow, impounded, dual-basin, colored pond subject to nonpoint source runoff from surrounding agricultural lands and roads.
-Although Daigle Pond is classified GPA (lakes & ponds), it is really an impounded stream that collects a substantial amount of sediment over time and has a flushing rate of 21.3 times per year.
-Daigle Pond is impaired because it has a long history of poor water quality supporting regular summertime nuisance algal blooms.
-The document describes the pollutant of concern, total phosphorus, and identifies the location (by direct or indirect watershed) and magnitude of phosphorus sources from atmospheric deposition (0.2%) and from 14 subcategories of land use within the watershed which include: agricultural land, actively managed forest, shoreline development, non-shoreline development, and non-developed land (see Table 2 page 25 TMDL report).
-Information on human growth characteristics is provided (page10 TMDL report).
-Internal sediment recycling is evaluated (page 28 TMDL report).
+The TMDL describes the waterbody and the cause of impairment as identified in the 2004 303(d) list (see pages 4, 9-10, and 22 TMDL report).
+Arnold Brook Lake is a 395-acre, shallow, colored, man-made flood-control and recreational impoundment created in 1971 by the Soil Conservation Service to reduce flooding hazard of the City of Presque Isle.
+The lake is subject to nonpoint source and stormwater runoff from surrounding agricultural lands and roads.

+The lake is impaired because it has a long history of poor water quality supporting regular summertime nuisance algal blooms.
+The document describes the pollutant of concern, total phosphorus, and identifies the location (by direct or indirect watershed) and magnitude of phosphorus sources from atmospheric deposition (2%) and from 16 subcategories of land use within the watershed which include: managed land (agricultural and actively managed forest), shoreline development, non-shoreline development, and non-developed land (see Table 2 page 24 TMDL report).
+Information on human development is provided (page 10 TMDL report).
+Internal sediment recycling is evaluated (page 27 TMDL report).